Sefiraat/Networks/README.md

 The Network Exporter accepts an item "template" in one side and every tick it will pull out matching items into the output slot, this slot can be accessed via cargo.

+## Thanks!

+As usual, a big thanks Boomer, Cai and Lucky for their help testing and refining networks

+A big thanks to the owners of **mct.tantrum.org** who have tested nearly everything I have made and really given me direction and drive to make these things including some monster test setups of Networks to really push it into the dirt ;)

+Another big shoutout to **GentlemanCheesy** of **mc.talosmp.net** for being my first (and as of writing this, only!) sponsor.
+A few coffee's a month to make me feel better about making these addons <3